-The localization of the source also depends greatly on the source's own intrinsic parameters $\mathcal{M}$ and $\omega_0$.
-Figure~\ref{fig: sky localization - M-omega0} shows that for the same distance (here $R=100$ Mpc) and PTA set-up, different sources are localized to $\sim\mathcal{O}\left(0.1 \ \mathrm{deg}^2 \ - \ 10 \ \mathrm{arcsec}^2\right)$.
-Notice that this PTA set-up matches that in the right panel of Figure~\ref{fig: s1 scaled PTA / M-omega0 space sf7 PTA} so we know that the Fresnel corrections are being probed for the sources where $\mathrm{CV}_R < 1$, since the distance parameter $R$ is measured entirely from these corrections in our model.
-(Also note that once again, this plot does place a bias on the lower frequency sources, for the same reason discussed earlier in Section~\ref{subsubsec: distant sources}).
+The source's intrinsic parameters $\mathcal{M}$ and $\omega_0$ also affect localization.
+Figure~\ref{fig: sky localization - M-omega0} shows that for the same distance (here $R=100$ Mpc) and PTA setup, different sources are localized to $\sim\mathcal{O}\left(0.1 \ \mathrm{deg}^2 \ - \ 10 \ \mathrm{arcsec}^2\right)$.
+Notice that this PTA setup matches that in the right-hand panel of Figure~\ref{fig: s1 scaled PTA / M-omega0 space sf7 PTA}, so we know that the Fresnel corrections are being probed for the sources where $\mathrm{CV}_R < 1$, since the distance parameter $R$ is measured entirely from these corrections in our model.